neerajhanumante/GGSM/README.md

 # Read Me
 ---
+This repository hosts the model code for the Generalized Global Sustainability Model(GGSM).
+The "GGSM MATLAB CODE" folder contains the main code for this model.

-The directory structure of this module is as follows:
+The directory structure of the GGSM water-plotting code module is as follows:

 code - contains codes for various purposes data - contains the data files, input and output both